|

-Also called the Treaty of Bretigni, or the Treaty of
+Treaty of Bretigni, or the

-In a nutshell, the Treaty of Bretigny was concluded between England
+The Treaty of Bretigny was concluded between England

-continue between the forces of the two countries.
+continued between the two countries.

-After French King
+French King

 John II had been captured by the English during the